 I walked every weekend.
 From my first bush-walks I became hooked on recording images that showed people where I'd ventured and the beauty I'd seen.

-to shoot to his standard.
-After three years of lugging around my Pentax medium format camera I decided to moved up to a folding, large format 4x5-inch camera.
+to his standard.
+After three years of lugging around my Pentax medium format camera I decided to move up to a folding, large format 4x5-inch camera.

-In 1997 my wife Barbara and I opened our own publishing company, Hardings Productions, and in the following years have sold thousands of books, pictorials and calendars for
+In 1997 my wife Barbara and I opened our own publishing company, Hardings Productions, and in the following years have sold thousands of books, pictorials and calendars to

 the tourism market.
-Tasmania's best selling pictorial book Australias Isalnd State, Tasmania won the Galley award for excellence in book production and manufacture.
+In 1996 our best selling book Australia's Island State, Tasmania won the Galley award for excellence in book production and manufacture.

-In 2006 I changed to digital capture, giving me total control of the entire process, from shooting raw files, processing them and converting the images to cmyk ready for printing.
+In 2006 I changed to digital capture, giving me total control of the entire process, from shooting raw files, processing them and converting the images to the CMYK colour profile ready for print.